asmuth/clip/README.md

 ![BSD-License](https://img.shields.io/badge/license-BSD-blue.svg?style=flat-square)

 `plotfx` is a command line tool for creating charts and other data-driven visualizations.
-It is partially based on ideas from the "Grammar of Graphics" and the ggplot2 R library.
+It is partially based on ideas from the "Grammar of Graphics" [0].
 One of the main goals for PlotFX is that using it should be simple and fun.

 PlotFX is a standalone tool - it is not required to know any specific programming language to use it.
 Charts are specified using a lightweight syntax that is very